 Postmates hires bike contractors to deliver goods to customers on the fly, and you get to set your own hours.

 Like to get outside?
 If a thirst for adventure is close to your heart, you could become a river rafting guide or trail builder (and you’ll earn a nice wage, too!).

 When you’re at your healthiest, your insurance company has to pay for your care less often.
 So it’s in their best interests to keep you fit!

 For example, BlueCross and BlueShield offers exclusive health-related deals to its members through Blue365, so you can save money on the goods and services that keep you healthy and active.
 Humana’s Go365 program rewards your smart choices with 10% savings off healthy products at Walmart.

 Whoever your insurer is, give them a ring and see what they can offer you for living a healthy lifestyle.

 The key to achieving any goal is to create new behaviors — and sustain them.
 You’ve heard it before, but it’s true: Weight loss requires a lifestyle change, not just a quick-fix diet.

 By tying money to your new healthy habits, you’re more likely to keep them up.
 Fitness is a great reward in and of itself, but extra earnings are definitely a good reason to stay on the wagon!

-Jamie Cattanach is a junior writer at The Penny Hoarder and a native Floridian.
+Jamie Cattanach is a freelance writer and a native Floridian.
 She’s passionate about learning, literature, chocolate and finding ways to live the good life as cost-effectively as possible.
 You can wave hi to @jamiecattanach on Twitter.